Muscle Building: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The muscle building supplement category is perhaps the most oversaturated market in the supplement industry.
-Walk into any supplement store and you will find walls of products making aggressive claims about muscle growth, recovery, and performance.
-The reality is that only two supplements have unambiguous, strong evidence for enhancing muscle building: creatine monohydrate and protein supplementation (whey being the most studied form).
-Everything else is either marginal or unsupported.
+Muscle building might be the most oversaturated category in the whole supplement industry.
+Strip away the noise and only two things have unambiguous, strong evidence for building muscle: creatine monohydrate and enough protein (whey being the most studied form).
+Everything else is marginal or unsupported.

 Key Takeaways